wct432/sf_building_complaints/README.md

 The dataset consists of 184,593 different complaints that the Building Department has received and include other information
 about the complaint, including the division it was assigned to which will be the target for our model.

-The dataset is continously updated as the department receives more complaints and can easily be downloaded using the city's Socrata API.
+The dataset is continously updated as the department receives more complaints and can easily be downloaded using the city's Socrata
+open Data API, or SODA.

 Currently the project is utilizing following libraries:
 <ul>